edwinchoate/edwinchoate.github.io/_case_studies/prepcheck.md

 ## Designing the Logo

-This was fun.
-No one asked for a logo, but I felt this product needed one.
+Creating a logo for the product wasn't a requirement.
+No one was asking for a logo, but I felt this product needed one.
 But before I did the logo, there was some important collaboration to do with the marketing department first.

 Up to this point, I had titled this project _Tax Talk_.
 This was just a working title I came up with to have something to put in the mockups.
 I met with marketing to describe the project, and they set off to come up with the official name for the product.